AdobeDocs/experience-platform.de-DE/help/ingestion/batch-ingestion/overview.md

 #Status 200 OK, with empty response
 ```

-## Signalisieren der Batch-Fertigstellung
+## Kennzeichnen der Fertigstellung eines Batches

-Nachdem alle Dateien in den Batch hochgeladen wurden, kann die Fertigstellung des Batchs signalisiert werden.
+Nachdem alle Dateien in den Batch hochgeladen wurden, kann dieser als fertiggestellt gekennzeichnet werden.
 By doing this, the [!DNL Catalog] **DataSetFile** entries are created for the completed files and associated with the batch generated above.
 The [!DNL Catalog] batch is then marked as successful, which triggers downstream flows to ingest the available data.

 **Anfrage**